 e.
 Precautionary Labels.
 A number of potentially hazardous materials are used in flux coatings, coverings, and filler metals.
 These materials, when used in welding and cutting operations, will become hazardous to the welder as they are released into the atmosphere.
 These include, but are not limited to, the following materials: fluorine compounds, zinc, lead, beryllium, cadmium, and mercury.
 See paragraph 2-4 i through 2-4 n.
 The suppliers of welding materials shall determine the hazard, if any, associated with the use of their materials in welding, cutting, etc.

-(3) Brazing and gas welding fluxes containing fluorine compounds shall have a cautionary wording.
+(1) All filler metals and fusible granular materials shall carry the following notice, as a minimum, on tags, boxes, or other containers: (2) Brazing (welding) filler metals containing cadmium in significant amounts shall carry the following notice on tags, boxes, or other containers: (3) Brazing and gas welding fluxes containing fluorine compounds shall have a cautionary wording.
 One such wording recommended by the American Welding Society for brazing and gas welding fluxes reads as follows:

 f.
 Ventilation for General Welding and Cutting.

 (1) General.
-Mechanical ventilation shall be provided when welding or cutting is done on metals not covered in subparagraphs i through p of this section, and under the following conditions:
+Mechanical ventilation shall be provided when welding or cutting is done on metals not covered in subparagraphs i through p of this section, and under the following conditions: (a) In a space of less than 10,000 cu ft (284 cu m) per welder.

 (b) In a roan having a ceiling height of less than 16 ft (5 m).

+(c) In confined spaces or where the welding space contains partitions, balconies, or other structural barriers to the extent that they significantly obstruct cross ventilation.
+(2) Minimum rate.
+Ventilation shall be at the minimum rate of 200 cu ft per minute (57 cu m) per welder, except where local exhaust heeds, as in paragraph 2-4 g below, or airline respirators approved by the US Bureau of Mines, National Institute of Occupational Safety and Health, or other government-approved testing agency, are used.
+When welding with rods larger than 3/16 in.
+(0.48 cm) in diameter, the ventilation shall be higher as shown in the following: Rod diameter Required ventilation 1/4 (0.64 cm) Natural ventilation is considered sufficient for welding or cutting operations where the conditions listed above are not present.
+Figure 2-5 is an illustration of a welding booth equipped with mechanical ventilation sufficient for one welder. g.
+Local Exhaust Ventilation.
+Mechanical local exhaust ventilation may be obtained by either of the following means: (1) Hoods.
+Freely movable hoods or ducts are intended to be placed by the welder as near as practicable to the work being welded.
+These will provide a rate of airflow sufficient to maintain a velocity the direction of the hood of 100 in linear feet per minute in the zone of welding.
+The ventilation rates required to accomplish this control velocity using a 3-in. wide flanged suction opening are listed in table 2-2.
 (2) Fixed enclosure.
 A fixed enclosure with a top and two or more sides which surrounds the welding or cutting operations will have a rate of airflow sufficient to maintain a velocity away from the welder of not less than 100 linear ft per minute.
 Downdraft ventilation tables require 150 cu ft per minute per square foot of surface area.
 This rate of exhausted air shall be uniform across the face of the grille.
 A low volume, high-density fume exhaust device attached to the welding gun collects the fumes as close as possible to the point of origin or at the arc.
 This method of fume exhaust has become quite popular for the semiautomatic processes, particularly the flux-cored arc welding process.
 Smoke exhaust systems incorporated in semiautomatic guns provide the most economical exhaust system since they exhaust much less air they eliminate the need for massive air makeup units to provide heated or cooled air to replace the air exhausted.
 Local ventilation should have a rate of air flow sufficient to maintain a velocity away from the welder of not less than 100 ft (30 m) per minute.
 Air velocity is measurable using a velometer or air flow inter.
 These two systems can be extremely difficult to use when welding other than small weldments.
 The down draft welding work tables are popular in Europe but are used to a limited degree North America.
-In all cases when local ventilation is used, the exhaust air should be filtered.
+In all cases when local ventilation is used, the exhaust air should be filtered. h.
+Ventilation in Confined Spaces.

+(1) Air replacement.
+Ventilation is a perquisite to work in confined spaces.
+All welding and cutting operations in confined spaces shall be adequately ventilated to prevent the accumulation of toxic materials -or possible oxygen deficiency.
+This applies not only to the welder but also to helpers and other personnel in the immediate vicinity.
 (2) Airline respirators.
 In circumstances where it is impossible to provide adequate ventilation in a confined area, airline respirators or hose masks, approved by the US Bureau of Mines, National Institute of Occupational Safety and Health, or other government-approved testing agency, will be used for this purpose.
 The air should meet the standards established by Public Law 91-596, Occupational Safety and Health Act of 1970.
+(3) Self-contained units.
+In areas immediately hazardous to life, hose masks with blowers or self-contained breathing equipment shall be used.
+The breathing equipment shall be approved by the US Bureau of Mines or National Institute of Occupational Safety and Health, or other government-approved testing agency.

 (4) Outside helper.
 Where welding operations are carried on in confined spaces and where welders and helpers are provided with hose masks, hose masks with blowers, or self-contained breathing equipment, a worker shall be stationed on the outside of such confined spaces to ensure the safety of those working within.
+(5) Oxygen for ventilation.
+Oxygen must never be used for ventilation.

 (1) General.
 In confined spaces, welding or cutting involving fluxes, coverings, or other materials which fluorine compounds shall be done in accordance with paragraph 2-4 h, ventilation in confined spaces.
 A fluorine compound is one that contains fluorine as an element in chemical combination, not as a free gas.